A nonconservative kinetic model under the action of an external force field for modeling the medical treatment of autoimmune response: Application to autoimmune response treatment

+We point out that the value for the constant population $\tilde A$ is inspired by the values resulting in previous mathematical models for autoimmunity \cite{ramos2019kinetic,della2022mathematical}.
+On the other hand, the relatively low value assumed for $\alpha_T$ concerns the fact that numerous studies indicate Tregs deficits as a potential root cause for autoimmune conditions \cite{brusko2008human}.}

-It is worth stressing that this choice reflects the autoimmune dynamics in the sense that the mortality rate of Tregs $d_T$ is relatively high.
-In this way, it is possible to discuss existence and stability of equilibria in terms of parameters $\tau_N$ and $\eta_{23}$.
-More precisely, let us take the parameters space $(\tau_N,\eta_{23})$ and individuate regions of parameters in which are satisfied condition for existence of equilibrium $E_3$ \eqref{GammaPos}, condition for its stability \eqref{EqStab}, or both.
+We now discuss the existence and stability of equilibria in terms of parameters $\tau_N$ and $\bar M$.
+More precisely, let us take the parameters space $(\tau_N,\bar M)$ and individuate regions of parameters in which conditions stated in Theorem \ref{th2} are satisfied.
 Results are depicted in Figure \ref{fig1}.
-Condition \eqref{GammaPos} is satisfied for values to the right of the vertical line
+Condition \eqref{Eq1Ex} is satisfied for values below the horizontal line